Champions League: Boakye outshines Ndoye as Red Star Belgrade eliminate Copenhagen | Goal.com

 Boakye was missing in the shoot-out because he was replaced in the 81st minute while Ndoye failed to convert his chance from the penalty spot.

-Red Star Belgrade advanced to the next qualifying round of the elite European competition with a 7-6 win on penalties.

-They will meet Swiss Super League outfit Young Boys next Wednesday for the first leg of the Champions League playoff.
+Red Star will meet Swiss Super League outfit Young Boys next Wednesday in the first leg of the next round of Champions League playoffs.